andrewtdiz/Weave/docs/index.md

 print(currentTimeObj:get()) --> 5.0
 ```

-You can write out your logic using Fusion's built-in state objects.
+You can write out your logic using Weave's built-in state objects.
 Here's the two basic ones, Value and Computed:

 ```Lua